All her life, Lorri Devlin had been told that the troubling feelings she frequently experienced had a simple cause: She was "just anxious."

 Anxiety or depression can occur as a result of seizures or as a side effect of drugs to control them.

 There is no cure for epilepsy, but in most cases drugs can control seizures.

 The brain disorder has long been the subject of myth and stigma, arising in part from its centuries-old association with being "possessed" or demonic.
 Stigma, Chang said, has contributed to delayed diagnosis.
 Epilepsy is sometimes misdiagnosed as a psychiatric illness, including schizophrenia.

-"We see kids who are diagnosed with [attention-deficit disorder] because they have staring episodes" — a behaviour commonly seen in absence seizures.
+"We see kids who are diagnosed with [attention-deficit disorder] because they have staring episodes" - a behavior commonly seen in absence seizures.

 Delayed diagnosis is not uncommon, Chang said, but a delay of 50 years is.

 "It's easy now in retrospect" to make the diagnosis in Devlin's case, he added, but other disorders must be ruled out.

 "We were convinced enough to start her on medication immediately," Chang said.
 Devlin then underwent an MRI to rule out a brain tumor and an EEG, which records electrical activity in the brain.
 Both tests were normal; a normal EEG in someone with epilepsy is not unusual, neurologists say.